 - There are three attachments: square needle, plunger, and needle with annular collar.

 - The plunger is attached to the movable rod. the plunger is gently lowered on the paste in the mould.

 - The settlement of the plunger is noted.
 If the penetration is between 5 mm to 7 mm from the bottom of the mould, the water added is correct.
 If not the process is repeated with different percentages of water till the desired penetration is obtained.

 - This test is used to detect the deterioration of cement due to storage.
 The test is performed to find out the initial setting time and final setting time.

 - Cement mixed with water and cement paste is filled in the Vicat mould.

-> - The square needle is attached to moving rod of Vicat apparatus.
+- The square needle is attached to the moving rod of the Vicat apparatus.

-> - The needle is quickly released and it is allowed to penetrate the cement paste.
+- The needle is quickly released and it is allowed to penetrate the cement paste.
 In the beginning, the needle penetrates completely.
 The procedure is repeated at regular intervals until the needle does not penetrate completely. (up to 5mm from bottom)

 - Initial setting time =<30min for ordinary Portland cement and 60 min for low heat cement.